Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Results and discussion

 The sodium-rich and sodium-poor phases exhibit rhombohedral and tetragonal symmetry, respectively.
 Although both phases have similar $\text{Fe--Mn}$ distances, their lattice symmetries differ substantially.
 The rhombohedral phase is characterized by lattice angles $\alpha = \beta = \gamma = 82.6^{\circ}$, whereas the tetragonal phase adopts $\alpha = \beta = \gamma = 90^{\circ}$.
 Consequently, forming a coherent interface necessitates lattice distortion in both phases to accommodate this symmetry mismatch.
 Structural analysis reveals the extent of these distortions.
 In the structure with $L = 7.8$~nm (Fig.~\ref{fig:fig_7}a), the non-sodiated side deviates measurably from tetragonal symmetry.
 Bond angle analysis of the $L = 15.5$~nm structure (Fig.~\ref{fig:fig_7}b) demonstrates that achieving interfacial coherency distorts both regions: $\text{Mn--N--C}$ bond angles in the sodiated phase are larger than those in the bulk sodiated phase (dash-dotted lines), whereas those in the non-sodiated phase are reduced compared to the bulk non-sodiated phase (dashed lines).
 The more pronounced deviation in the non-sodiated region indicates greater structural flexibility in this phase.
+Without the presence of sodium ions to occupy the cavities and stabilize the framework via Coulombic interactions, the PBA cages are more susceptible to the mechanical distortions required to maintain lattice coherency within the rhombohedral phase.
 Radial distribution function (RDF) analysis (Fig.~\ref{fig:fig_7}c) confirms that the interfacial structure exhibits two distinct $\text{N--Mn}$ and $\text{N--Na}$ bond lengths corresponding to the sodiated and desodiated phases, while the $\text{Fe--Mn}$ distance assumes an intermediate value between the two extremes.
 For interfacial structures with $L > 7.8$~nm, domains of different crystal orientations emerge to relieve strain associated with the coherent interface.
 Remarkably, even at $L = 62.1$~nm -- an eightfold larger system —- the non-sodiated phase remains distorted, and no relaxed tetragonal domain is observed.
 This persistent distortion underscores the long-range nature of strain fields induced by the phase boundary.

 Interfacial and strain energies were quantified by evaluating the excess energy associated with phase separation and fitting this excess energy against cell volume (Fig.~\ref{fig:fig_7}d).
 The interfacial energy of the coherent interface is $2.828 \pm 1.71$~mJ$\cdot$m$^{-2}$, comparable to that of the $ac$ coherent interface in $\text{LFP--FP}$ ($\sim$7~mJ$\cdot$m$^{-2}$) \cite{ref25}.
 In contrast, the strain energy is significantly larger at $37.655 \pm 0.0875$~MJ$\cdot$m$^{-3}$, compared to $\text{LFP}$ values of 3--15~MJ$\cdot$m$^{-3}$ depending on particle morphology.
 This relatively low interfacial energy arises from the flexibility of the cyanide groups linking the Mn and Fe redox centers, thereby facilitating the lattice matching between the rhombohedral ($a = b = c = 9.564$~\AA) and tetragonal ($a = b = 9.986, c = 9.983$~\AA) phases despite their differing lattice parameters.
 Conversely, the substantially higher strain energy originates from the significant difference in lattice symmetry: maintaining a coherent interface induces structural distortion throughout the entire material, particularly in the more deformable, non-sodiated phase.